Most of you read our blog for our chastity and piercings escapades. Fair warning, this is just pure rant… 🙂

 They are also someone’s son or daughter.
 And maybe, one day, it will be you having to console your child when people are cruel because of the way they were born.

-3 Replies to “Not that anyone is asking me…”
+3 thoughts on “Not that anyone is asking me…”

 I completely agree.
 My daughter told me a few years ago, age 12, that she was bi.
 I told her it didn’t matter to me because as long as she was happy with herself and her life that was all that mattered.
 Who she was in a relationship was, whether male or female, don’t matter as long as they treat her with respect.